 Getting Your Camera Serviced

 If one of these common problems isn’t the issue you are having or our troubleshooting issues aren’t solving your problem, you will have to get your camera serviced.
-You will have two options for repair, sending the camera into the manufacturer or an authorized repair center.
+You will have two options for repair, sending the normal camera or DSLR camera into the manufacturer or an authorized repair centre like this Canon’s List.

 More info on DIY camera servicing: Fix your digital camera yourself – www.imaging-resource.com